Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-02-NullPointerException.md

 <!-- Desire -->
 ### Helpful NullPointerException

-In Java 14 you can start passing -XX:+ShowCodeDetailsInExceptionMessages in VM arguments and it help you to see root cause of NullPointerException.
+In Java 14 you can start passing -XX:+ShowCodeDetailsInExceptionMessages in VM arguments and it helps you to see root cause of NullPointerException.
-Initially This option is disabled by default and in later releases this will be enabled by default.
+In Java 14 option is disabled by default and in later releases this will be enabled by default.

 ```java
 public class HelpfulNullPointerExceptionDemo {